 At the same time, innovative recycling and reuse techniques are significantly increasing the sustainability of EV batteries.
 In the United States and Europe, all automotive batteries are required by law to be recycled.
 This has made the lead-acid battery industry one of the most sustainable industries in the world, with nearly 99% recycling rates of all the batteries’ components.
 Additionally, the world’s first large-scale power storage system made from reused EV batteries was recently completed in Japan.

 While these approaches do not fully solve the problems associated with graphite mining, the environmental impact created by the manufacturing, transportation, and disposal of batteries is significantly lowered for each additional cycle a battery supplies.
 If battery lifetimes can be doubled, the negative environmental impact is cut in half.
 Navigant Research’s report, Second-Life Batteries: From PEVs to Stationary Applications, also points out that a global second-life battery market will create new businesses and jobs in addition to improving sustainability.
 The global second-life battery business is expected to be worth near $100 million by 2020.

 Even with the negative externalities associated with graphite production, EVs still offer an improved overall environmental picture than traditional internal combustion engine (ICE) vehicles.
 And Tesla, perhaps in response to pollution criticisms, has announced that it will source the raw materials for the proposed Gigafactory exclusively from North American supply chains.
 Producing graphite in North America is a much cleaner process than in China.

-Tags: Clean Transportation, Electric Vehicles, Policy & Regulation, Smart Transportation Program
+Tags: Advanced Batteries, Carbon Emissions, Clean Transportation, Electric Vehicles, EV Charging, Fossil Fuels, Renewable Energy, Smart Transportation Program

 | No Comments »